usds/us-forms-system/docs/building-a-form/about-the-json-schema-standard-and-react-jsonschema-form.md

 ##### Example schema: `ArrayField`

 `ArrayField` renders a `SchemaField` component for each item in the array.
-The library only uses the array field where each time is an object type schema.
+The library only uses the array field where each item is an object type schema.

 ```
 {